chongyangshi/budget-k8s/README.md

 See `terraform/ingress/gke_ingresses.tf.example` for more details.

-By default traffic between Kubernetes namespaces are not restricted, so `nginx-test` could for example then reverse proxy traffic it receives to a Java backend application running in the `default` namespace.
+By default traffic between Kubernetes namespaces are not restricted, so for example the service proxy created automatically from the above could then reverse proxy traffic it receives to an `nginx-default` Pod running in the `default` namespace.
 It is recommended however that you set up [ingress network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to allow only the terminating replicas like `nginx-test` to reach those backend applications.

 ### Middlewares and other custom Traefik configurations